malbrain/Btree-source-code/README.md

 A working project for High-concurrency B-tree source code in C.  You probably want to download the database project for the latest developement version.
 Most C files compile under both Windows and Linux.

+Note:  The most recent multi-threaded/multi-process btree and ARTree code can be found in repository:  https://github.com/malbrain/database.

 Here are the projects under btree-source-code:

-* database:		Multi-Threaded/Multi-Process multiple MVCC document store with transactions and automatic index management.
-Cursors enumerate documents in key order.

 * btree2:		Single Threaded/MultiProcess versions that remove keys all the way back to an original empty btree, placing removed nodes on a free list.
 Operates under either memory mapping or file I/O.  Recommended btrees hosted on network file systems.